 Genome editing technologies, particularly the CRISPR/Cas9 system, have revolutionised the precision and throughput of functional gene studies in the silkworm.
 Liu et al. (2014) demonstrated highly efficient multiplex targeted mutagenesis in B. mori cells using this system, opening the door to large-scale functional screens and the systematic disruption of candidate genes identified through genomic analyses.
 These tools have complemented the earlier transposon-based transgenesis approaches employing the piggyBac vector system (Tamura et al., 2000), enabling the stable and heritable introduction of transgenes into the silkworm germline and the silk gland bioreactor approach to recombinant protein production.

-The silk produced by B. mori — a composite material consisting primarily of the fibrous structural protein fibroin and the adhesive glycoprotein sericin — has attracted enormous interest in the biomedical sciences.
+The silk produced by B. mori, a composite material consisting primarily of the fibrous structural protein fibroin and the adhesive glycoprotein sericin, has attracted enormous interest in the biomedical sciences.
 Silk fibroin, processable into a variety of material formats including films, hydrogels, fibres, and sponges, exhibits remarkable biocompatibility, biodegradability, and tunable mechanical properties, making it an outstanding substrate for tissue engineering and controlled drug delivery (Rockwood et al., 2011; Kundu et al., 2013).
 Transgenic silkworms have moreover been engineered to produce chimeric fibres incorporating spider silk proteins, yielding materials with substantially enhanced toughness (Teulé et al., 2012).
 Population genomics has, in parallel, illuminated the domestication history of B. mori, revealing selective sweeps in loci governing silk yield, feeding behaviour, and reproductive physiology (Xia et al., 2009).
 The recent construction of a high-resolution silkworm pangenome from over a thousand accessions has further expanded our view of the genetic diversity and adaptive evolution in this species (Tong et al., 2022).

 This review integrates the current state of knowledge across all major domains of silkworm genomics, providing a comprehensive synthesis for researchers in insect biology, genomics, biotechnology, and sericulture sciences.
 The article proceeds from genome sequencing and annotation through functional and comparative genomics, to genetic manipulation tools, biotechnological applications, immunity genomics, and sericulture improvement, before considering future perspectives and the key limitations of current knowledge.